The Art & Science of the Bundt

 Whether it was baking with Grandma or baking with a grandchild, surprising a roommate on his or her birthday, catering a friends’ wedding in the 70s with a granola cake made from whole wheat flour, or having a favorite pan that you’ve kept for decades that you rarely use but will never discard – you have a Bundt story and we want to read it!

-Nordic Ware: The Bundt Cake - Then and Now will be the Norway House Gallery Exhibit from September 13 to November 3, 2019.
+Nordic Ware: The Art & Science of the Bundt Cake will be the Norway House Gallery Exhibit from September 13 to November 3, 2019.
 As part of the exhibit, we would like to share people’s stories about their favorite baking moments with Bundt pans.
 We will select some of the writers to be interviewed and filmed for an installation in the gallery.
 Other stories will be incorporated into displays and/or print materials to accompany the display.
 However we use your story, you will always receive an attribution.

 Need a little prompt before writing?
 Possible ideas include: